 Steven J. Kean

+Improving the Efficiency of U.S. Bulk Power Markets Through The Release of Market Data

 Objectives of an Information Release Policy

 Enron supports the general principle that there should be broad disclosure of system information to market participants.
 Enron believes that there are two types of data that should be made publicly available.
 The first kind of data is physical electric system conditions, including generation, transmission, and load data.
 These data are currently collected by the CAISO in California and, in the rest of the Western Interconnection, by control area Security Coordinators.
 The second kind of data is the economic and market data exchanged between market participants and the CAISO (or RTO).
 This type of data includes unit status, scheduling, and bid data.
 In the case of the CAISO, this data currently resides on CAISO computer systems and can be easily made public.

-We recognize that any information release policy must be carefully crafted to prevent efficiency-reducing behavior.
-For example, maximizing market efficiency does not mean that all information be released in real time.
+Enron recognizes that any information release policy must be carefully crafted to prevent efficiency-reducing behavior.
+First, maximizing market efficiency does not mean that all information be released in real time.
 There is information that, if released in real-time, could be used to enable potentially collusive behavior.
-Also, we believe that individual participant cost information and bilateral contract information should remain confidential.
+For example, it may be prudent to delay specific bid (price and quantity) until after the real-time hour has passed to prevent potentially collusive behavior.
+During the window between the close of markets and the real time hour, there may be sufficient time for certain generators to withhold output but insufficient time for other generators to step in thus creating opportunities for the exercise of market power.
+Second, market efficiency is not enhanced by the release of individual participant cost information and bilateral contract information.
+Enron strongly believes that such information should remain confidential.
 In competitive markets, participants compete by lowering costs and competing with each other for customers.
 Cost information is part of a producer’s competitive advantage and should not be released to the public.
-Furthermore, releasing information on forward (or spot) bilateral contracts would allow competitors to deduce a company’s risk management and trading strategies and should not be made public.
+Similarly, releasing information on forward (or spot) bilateral contracts would allow competitors to deduce a company’s risk management and trading strategies and should not be made public.

 Specific Information Release Requirements